thallenk/news-api/README.md

 - express: ^4.17.1,
 - mysql2: ^2.3.0

 The API was made using expressJS by creating the server.
 To make the comunication with the database was used the mysql dependence.
+To see if the API is working, It was used the postman to make the http request.

 ## How to start the project
 You need to use the mysql workbench to create a database called 'sistema_noticias' with two tables, 'categoria' and 'noticia'.
 Before it, check if you have the mysql is installed and running in your system.